-The Archer or The Prey, We Will Always Stay: Analysis of Taylor Swift’s “The Archer”
+The Archer or the Prey, We Will Always Stay: Analysis of Taylor Swift’s “The Archer”

-Taylor Swift performing “The Archer” at The Eras Tour, Houston, night one.
+Taylor Swift performing “The Archer” at the Eras Tour, Houston, night one.

 Photo by Abby McMorris